WashU Medicine goes above and beyond to ensure that our students are engaged, prepared and supported throughout the match process and beyond.

-1. Explore the possibilities of graduate medical training and medical careers
+Explore what’s possible in graduate medical training and medical careers

-3. Navigate the residency application and interviewing processes to successfully Match to a preferred residency position
+Navigate the application and interviewing processes with confidence

 “We are dedicated to ensuring each of our students receives individualized advising and recommendations to confidently choose their medical specialty and successfully find their best Match.
 I’ve worked closely with medical students for more than 20 years.
 As exciting as Match Day is (my favorite day of the year!), it’s working with students along the way and getting to know them and their goals that truly inspires me to help them achieve all they dream to be.”